-Negative coping encompasses any type of behavior employed as a quick fix to regularly avoid painful emotions or situations.
-These are temporary distractions that reduce emotional pain in the short-term but provide very little in the way of actual healing.
-Negative coping is like emotional aspirin; it numbs the pain temporarily, but once it wears off the pain reappears.
+Negative coping is like emotional aspirin.
+It numbs the pain temporarily, but the pain reappears once it wears off.
 Often these patterns of behavior end up making your stress worse because they are unhealthy and require a lot of effort to maintain.
 Moreover, they prevent you from effectively processing your emotions and experiences, which can lead to a prolonged sense of anxiety and emotional pain.

 Why do people engage in negative coping?

 Your grief is most likely associated with a wide range of painful emotions and memories.
-For some these unpleasant feelings are contained to thoughts about the loss of their loved one, for others they extend to worries about life, religion, family, the future, etc. Many of these feelings, anxieties, worries, and apprehensions are the internal manifestations that keep you up at night, others are brought on out of nowhere by external triggers.
+For some, these unpleasant feelings are constrained to thoughts about the loss of their loved one.
+For others, they extend to worries about life, religion, family, the future, etc. Many of these feelings, anxieties, worries, and apprehensions are the internal manifestations that keep you up at night, while others are brought on out of nowhere by external triggers.
 On a whole, grief can make you feel like you’re spinning out of control and so it feels protective to try and regain control through avoiding painful and threatening emotions.

-Actually, in some ways avoidance can be useful and adaptive.
+Actually, in some ways, avoidance can be useful and adaptive.
 Often times, in order to manage responsibility, function in family and society, and stay generally sane, one has to engage in some degree of avoidance.
-This is what we call, taking a break from your grief and it’s actually a major tenant of the popular grief theory, the Dual Process Model, which says that grievers must oscillate between confronting their loss (coping) and avoiding it (seeking respite).
+This is what we call taking a break from your grief, and it’s actually a major tenant of the Dual Process Model.
+This grief theory says that grievers must oscillate between confronting their loss (coping) and avoiding it (seeking respite).

 What does negative coping look like?